Supernova Archaeology: Uncovering the origin of Type Ia supernovae

 Titans of the Early Universe: The most massive stars that ever lived

 With the upcoming launch of the James Webb Space Telescope, astronomers are preparing to peer deeper than ever before into the early life of the Universe and the first stars.
 Among the most unusual denizens of the high-redshift Cosmos are the truly supermassive stars, reaching as much as 100,000 times the mass of our Sun.
 The conditions necessary for the formation of these behemoths were only possible early in the primordial Universe.
 Pristine gas clouds, irradiated by adjacent newborn galaxies, could collapse on much faster timescales than feasible in modern star formation, producing the immense accretion rates necessary for such stars to grow to large masses before collapsing.
 These primordial titans are thought to be the likely progenitors of the most massive high-redshift quasars now observed.
 However, there remains very little known about how supermassive stars live and die.
 We are now carrying out a concerted effort to determine the final masses and fates of these astonishing objects as a function of the conditions under which they form.
-(Woods, Heger, et al., 2017; Haemmerlé, Woods, et al., in press).
+(Woods, Heger, et al., 2017; Haemmerlé, Woods, et al., 2018a, 2018b).

 Dancing with the Stars: The lives of interacting binaries